fedormyskin/cumulative_HarryPotter/README.md

 # Cumulative Harry Potter fanfiction on AO3

-Code for the paper [https://osf.io/4wjnm/](Cultural accumulation and improvement in online fan fiction) presented at the CHR2020 workshop.
+Code for the paper [Cultural accumulation and improvement in online fan fiction](https://osf.io/4wjnm/) presented at the CHR2020 workshop.

 The folder [data/](data) contains the Rdata file that we used.
-The CSV format is hosted on an [https://osf.io/frm5n/](external repository), due to GitHub file size limit.
+The CSV format is hosted on an [external repository](https://osf.io/frm5n/), due to GitHub file size limit.

 This repository contains a submodule [\linked-potter](linked-potter), if you clone it you need to load the submodule content, too.
 This is not automatically done